 - Bill Campbell (Education Services Advisor)

 - Jane Fairbank (Catering Manager, Scout Road Academy)

-- Alasdair Griffett (FFL Education Senior Awards Officer)
+- Alasdair Griffett (Food for Life Education Senior Awards Officer)

-Jeanette Orrey MBE (Food for Life Co-Founder) also joined to offer an update and answer your questions.
+- Jeanette Orrey MBE (Food for Life Co-Founder)

 Below are links to some of the resources mentioned in the webinar: